 For those who experience bloating and abdominal discomfort after consuming vegetables, or who have noticed undigested vegetable fibers in their stool, a vegetable digestive enzyme that contains fiber-digesting enzymes may help you feel better.

-Enzymes commonly used to help break down vegetables for better digestion include:
+The following enzymes are commonly used to help break down vegetables for better digestion:

 - Cellulase, an enzyme that converts cellulose into glucose, is essential for breaking down vegetables, but it’s not naturally produced by the body.

 - Amylase breaks down starches to help the body digest starchy and fibrous foods like raw veggies and fruits.